jhannah/jayflaunts/questions.md

 * [Does Finland Really Exist?
 Here's Why Many Don't Think So](https://theculturetrip.com/europe/finland/articles/does-finland-exist-many-dont-think-so/)
 * [Mixed-Member Proportional Representation Explained](https://www.youtube.com/watch?v=QT0I-sdoSXU)
   * Nebraskans for [Ranked Choice Voting](https://www.youtube.com/playlist?list=PL8Lf7epQllMZUIIRSpgnXftaiuB3WYDz6)

-# <a name="whiteness"></a>Whiteness w/ Nick Diaz

-Nick: If you wanna discuss whiteness, though, that's my forte lol
-Jay: the world needs more podcast episodes of two white dudes talking about whiteness 🙂
-Nick: Lol, you're being ironic, but it genuinely does 😛 The thing white folks can do is genuinely deconstruct their own whiteness rather than provide blueprints to marginalized communities, which is so often the case.
-White folks worry about whiteness, black folks worry about blackness, etc., etc.
-*provide blueprints for marginalized communities to "free themselves," which is counter to solidarity
-Jay: I'm game if you want to.
-Now I'M very uncomfortable 😉
-Nick: Hahaha, yes, all shall cater to Nick's comfort level.
-Let it be so.
-Jay: "whiteness" has no meaning without the context of non-whites, where my ignorance is nearly total I struggle to think of anything interesting I have to say on the subject
-Nick: Oh, yeah, Toni Morrison (RIP) wrote a whole book where the thesis was basically: white folks use blackness to make themselves superior.
-All races are constructed to provide hierarchy.
-Same thing with species.
-It's the same system.
-But, don't worry about contriving a podcast episode on my behalf, lol
-Jay: "shut up you stupid rich white male" is the leading voice in my head + cis
-^^^ I don't think I do that, but it does enter my brain.
-My blinders are poweful, I assume
-Nick: How do you mean?
-Like, you don't do the thing Morrison wrote about?
-Jay: ha. we can do a podcast where I struggle to explain myself on this topic 🙂
-Nick: Lol, just say the word XD

 # <a name="uncivil"></a>Uncivil Disobedience